PatrickCanta/finance-manager/README.md

 # finance-manager
-Finance app created with React
+Finance app created with ReactJS
+Version not final.